 The resolution designates the month of March as Military and Law Enforcement Working Dogs Month in New Jersey, honoring the vital contributions and sacrifices made by military and law enforcement working dogs and their handlers.
 It highlights the historical significance of March 13, 1942, when the United States Army established the War Dog Program, marking the formal training of dogs for military purposes.
 Since then, over 16,000 dogs have served in the armed forces, demonstrating exceptional skills in various roles such as sentry, patrol, and mine detection, while also providing critical support in law enforcement operations since the 1970s.

 The resolution calls for the Governor to issue an annual proclamation encouraging public officials and citizens to engage in activities and programs that recognize and celebrate the service of these working dogs throughout March.
-It emphasizes the unique traits that make dogs suitable for military and law enforcement roles, including intelligence, loyalty, and a powerful sense of smell, as well as the rigorous training that both dogs and their handlers undergo to ensure effective collaboration in safeguarding the community and the nation.
+It emphasizes the unique abilities of dogs, including their intelligence, loyalty, and superior sensory skills, which make them invaluable in both military and law enforcement contexts.
+The resolution aims to raise awareness and appreciation for the hard work and dedication of these animals and their handlers, who risk their lives to ensure public safety.